Nebulanomi/05.Azure_Networking_Exercises/README.md

 #### [10.
 Standard Load Balancer:](https://github.com/binals/azurenetworking/blob/master/Lab%2010%20Standard%20Load%20Balancer.pdf)

-    2. The backend for the LB includes 2 Web VMs on the vNET "Vnet1".
     3. A "Web2" VM was created in the same location as "Web1" and with the same "web" ASG in Azure CLI (Baash Shell).

         Variables: